192345678/IS5004_project/README.md

 ---

-## SECTION 7 : Further Exploration
+## SECTION 7: Further Exploration

-A broad view of RAG: https://arxiv.org/pdf/2402.19473
+- A broad view of RAG: [arxiv](https://arxiv.org/pdf/2402.19473)

-A broad view of Agent: https://arxiv.org/abs/2309.07864
+- A broad view of Agent: [arxiv](https://arxiv.org/abs/2309.07864)

 ### 7.1 RAG

 #### 7.1.1 Foundations

-1) Query-baesd RAG
+1. Query-based RAG

-    Query-based RAG seamlessly integrates the user’s query with insights from retrieved information, feeding it directly into the initial stage of the language model’s input.
-Most common method.
+    - Query-based RAG seamlessly integrates the user’s query with insights from retrieved information, feeding it directly into the initial stage of the language model’s input.
+This is the most common method.

-2) Latent Representation-based RAG
+2. Latent Representation-based RAG

-3) Logit-based RAG
+3. Logit-based RAG

-4) Speculative RAG
+4. Speculative RAG

-#### 7.1.2 Pipe line and enhancements(methods)
+#### 7.1.2 Pipeline and Enhancements (Methods)

-1) Input Enhancement:
+1. Input Enhancement:
+    - Query Transformation:

-    Query transformation: HyDE method: use the original query to generate a pseudo document, which is later used as the query for retrieval
+        - HyDE method: Use the original query to generate a pseudo document, which is later used as the query for retrieval.
+    - Query Rewrite: Generate additional questions (with LLM) based on the primary query to obtain a more precise retrieved result.

-2) Retriever Enhancement:
+2. Retriever Enhancement:
+    - Knowledge Graph Retrieval: RAG with KG for Customer Service Question Answering [Arxiv](https://arxiv.org/abs/2404.17723)
+    - Hybrid Retrieval:

-    Hybrid Retrieval: Hybrid retrieve denotes the concurrent employment of a diverse array of retrieval methodologies or the extraction of information from multiple distinct sources(Dense Retriever and sparse retriever).
-We try C-RAG: CRAG features a retrieval evaluator that gauges document relevance to queries, prompting three retrieval responses based on confidence: direct use of results for Knowledge Refinement if accurate, Web Search if incorrect, and a hybrid approach for ambiguous cases.
-Related Article: https://blog.csdn.net/L_goodboy/article/details/137581551
+        - Hybrid retrieval denotes the concurrent employment of a diverse array of retrieval methodologies or the extraction of information from multiple distinct sources (Dense Retriever and Sparse Retriever).
+        - C-RAG: CRAG features a retrieval evaluator that gauges document relevance to queries, prompting three retrieval responses based on confidence: direct use of results for Knowledge Refinement if accurate, Web Search if incorrect, and a hybrid approach for ambiguous cases.
+Related Article: [CSDN Blog](https://blog.csdn.net/L_goodboy/article/details/137581551)

-####
+    - Chunk Optimization:
+        1. Lapping Chunk
+        2. RAPTOR employs recursive embedding, clustering, and summarization of text chunks until further clustering becomes infeasible, thereby constructing a multi-level tree structure.
+        3. Chunk by Segment.
+    - Reranking: Rerank the retrieved contents (from multiple retrievers).

 ---
 Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference